lpantano/mypubs/srnaseq/mirqc/ready_report.md

 |------:|-------:|------:|------:|-------:|------:|
 | 0.2856|  0.4861| 0.5816| 0.5789|  0.6748| 0.9794|

-the logFC is 0.5 that is similar to the expected FC = log2(1/0.75) = 0.5
+the average logFC is 0.5 that is similar to the expected FC = log2(1/0.75) = 0.5

 ratio expression summary of A/C